dimaguy/Standards/Standards/CCSMB-12.md

       "label": "...",                // (OPTIONAL) The name scheme of a block, if empty the "blocks[i].label" SHALL be "Untitled", the string MUST be processed to make use of the Label Variables below
-      "overrideGlobalLabel": false,  // (OPTIONAL) If true, label of this block SHALL override the global label entirely "tooltip": "...",              // (OPTIONAL) The description of the block, overrides the tooltip of the build "coordinates": [[0, 0, 0]],    // Coordinates of the block (if not, automated building programs SHALL fail), the block MUST be printed for the amount of coordinates in this array
+      "overrideGlobalLabel": false,  // (OPTIONAL) If true, label of this block SHALL override the global label entirely "tooltip": "...",              // (OPTIONAL) The description of the block, overrides the tooltip of the build "coordinates": [[0, 0, 0]],    // Coordinates of the block (if not, automated building programs SHALL fail and a printer SHOULD only print the block once)
+      "amount": 64,                  // SHOULD NOT be used if coordinates is set, but if it is, SHOULD match their amount of sets.
+Can be used for mass production.
       "lightLevel": 2,               // (OPTIONAL) The light level of the block, overrides the global setting "redstoneLevel": 14,           // (OPTIONAL) The redstone level of the block, overrides the global setting
       //Any global setting can be overridden here "shapesOff": [
-        { "bounds": [0, 0, 0, 16, 16, 16], "preset": "presetname"},           //A shape can use a preset, which MUST be in presets dictionary
+        { "bounds": [0, 0, 0, 16, 16, 16], "preset": "presetname"},           //A shape can use a preset, which MUST be defined in presets dictionary
         { "bounds": [0, 0, 0, 16, 16, 16], "texture": "", "tint": "FFFFFF" }, //Or define its own texture and tint
       ],
       "shapesOn": [